nathalie-tate/CSE345/README.txt

 		 correct command is `sudo systemctl start mariadb.service'.

 	2) You must either generate or import the database.
 Generating the database takes a very long time, so importing is preferred.

+		 2.1) IMPORTRING

-On Unix-like systems, run interface.pl (perl interface.pl) and follow the instructions for importing.
-On Windows, you must generate the Database.
+		 		 2.1.1)	LINUX: skip to step 3 and follow the instructions for importing.
+				 				This requires root access.
+If you do not have root access, skip to step 2.2.1.

+				 2.1.2) WINDOWS: you'll have to manually import the database.
+I do not know how to do this in Windows, but I'm sure it's possible.

-	3) GENERATING THE DATABASE
+		 2.2) GENERATING THE DATABASE

-		3.1) LINUX: Execute runAll.sh `./runAll.sh'.
+				 2.2.1) LINUX: Execute runAll.sh.
 This will create and populate the database and tables.
-Skip step to step ?

-		3.2) WINDOWS or LINUX: run the creation scripts manually.
-They MUST be run in the following order: createDB.pl, createTables.pl,
-				 populateTables.pl.
+				 2.2.2) WINDOWS: The generation scripts do not work correctly on Windows.
+You will need to import the example database.
+See Section 2.1.2.

-	6) Run interface.pl to use the application.
+	3) Run interface.pl to use the application.